How To Check Database Size In Oracle

 FROM DBA_SEGMENTS;

-There is a column with the name Bytes which holds the information of the size of each row in the dba_segments table.
-Adding up all the bytes row will give the size of the logical database in oracle 21c.
+There is a column named Bytes that holds the information on the size of each row in the dba_segments table.
+Adding up all the bytes rows will give the logical database size in Oracle 21c.

 SELECT SUM(BYTES)/1024/1024 AS "SIZE IN MB"